Cancer innovation using virtual reality unlocks a whole new world in fight against COVID-19

 However, previous VR systems with these capabilities were too time-consuming to be used by most researchers.
 Aquaria is designed to be the first system that makes VR easily accessible to researchers, but with capabilities powerful enough to show essentially any mutation on any protein.
 Aquaria is free and easy to access via a webpage which integrates with multiple VR devices.

-PlayStation VR Developer, Start Beyond, collaborated with the research team to design and build a system that enables these protein models to be seamlessly explored on PlayStation VR.
+VR Developer, Start Beyond, collaborated with the research team to design and build a system that enables these protein models to be seamlessly explored in immersive VR.
 This delivers a powerful and immersive VR experience with potential to transform how scientists see and think about their data.

 For more information on Professor Seán O'Donoghue’s 3D analysis of SARS-CoV-2 in Molecular Systems Biology –CLICK HERE